-Article | Last updated: 2016-03-14 | Ministry of Petroleum and Energy
+Article | Last updated: 10/03/2021 | Ministry of Petroleum and Energy

 The national technology strategy for the oil- and gas sector OG21 was established in 2001.
-It is organised by way of a board appointed by the government and a secretariat.
-The main goal of OG21 is to enhance value creation on the Norwegian continental shelf and to promote export of Norwegian oil and gas technology.
+It is organised by way of a board appointed by the Minister of Petroleum and Energy and a secretariat.
+OG21 is to enhance value creation on the Norwegian continental shelf and to promote export of Norwegian oil and gas technology.

-OG21 has sucessfully gathered the support of petroleum companies, universities, research institutions and government for a joint national strategy for oil and gas.
+OG21 has successfully gathered the support of petroleum companies, universities, research institutions and government for a joint national strategy for oil and gas.
 The unique cooperation within OG21 contributes to maximising the effect and goal- orientation of research in the Norwegian petroleum sector.